inspec/inspec-habitat/docs/resources/habitat_package.md

 ### Installation

 This resource is in the `inspec-habitat` resource pack.
-You can use the resource by setting an InSpec profile dependency on the resource pack.
+You can use the resource by setting an InSpec profile dependency on this resource pack.
 See [inspec-habitat instructions](https://github.com/inspec/inspec-habitat#installation)

 ### Version